hamzaali81/hamzaali81/README.md

 <hr></hr>
 <div style="text-align: center, display: grid">
   <div>
     I am a technology ethauist full-stack React/Node and Blockchain developer.
 I also worked on the Jamstack flavor and React Native.
-I am fulltime freelancer in different freelance plateforms like fiverr and upwork.If you found value in something, I have created, please feel free to send a tip.
+I am fulltime freelancer in different freelance plateforms like fiverr and upwork.
 You can ask me anything (within reason).
 I am looking forward to absorbing knowledge, gaining experience, collaborating, and building amazing products for the world.
 I love building applications & discussing new product ideas.
+If you found value in something, I have created, please feel free to send a tip.
     <br></br>
 - 💼 any freelance work? do reach on LinkedIn.
 <br></br>